Harrison Alley

 Unfortunately, there are stories of traders actually committing suicide because of the losses they’ve incurred.

-I’ve never heard of any feeling remotely suicidal as a result of their blog.
+But I’ve never heard of anyone feeling remotely suicidal as a result of their blog.

 I knew most of these cautionary pieces of advice before I got into trading.